georgelzh/SoundCloud-FullStack/README.md

 4. add comment function
 5. add follow/unfollow function
 6. add search music function at index page
+7. make sure all username stored in mongo is lowercase. login and registration is all converted to lowercase too.
-7. ... and a lot more other features could be built on
+8. ... and a lot more other features could be built on

 # reflection
 1. I learnt a lot from this project.